AlberLC/multibot/README.rst

     @bot.register('troll')
     async def function_name_5(message: Message):
-        """This function will be executed when someone types troll" but returns if he isn't an admin."""
+        """This function will be executed when someone types "troll" but returns if he isn't an admin."""

         if not message.author.is_admin:
             return